 This tutorial will show you how to easily connect Amazon’s Alexa-controlled device to Medium One cloud without any additional hardware.
 You will utilize Alexa’s voice control interaction with Medium One.

 The example used in this tutorial is quite trivial; you will ask Alexa to generate a random number.
-Per your voice-controlled request, Alexa will provide the random number, which is generated by M1 workflow executed on fly at the moment of Alexa’s request.
+Per your voice-controlled request, Alexa will provide a random number, which is generated by M1 workflow executed on fly at the moment of Alexa’s request.

 The simplicity of this example was chosen to underline the easiness at which Medium One and Alexa-controlled device seamlessly interact.